 Types of European Vendor Negotiations

-In recent years, Amazon has increased its ambitions to align trading terms on a pan-European basis.
-This allows them to pool their resources and achieve better terms through marketplace consolidation.
+In recent years, Amazon has focused its ambitions on aligning trading terms on a pan-European basis.
+This allows them to pool their resources and compare terms across marketplaces.

 - Pan European Coordinated or